analog-nico/pxl-for-emails/README.md

 ## Change History

 - v0.0.2 (upcoming)
+    - By default, only the first image is used for open tracking
     - `shorten` attribute returned by `shouldApply` may be truthy or falsy instead of `true` or `false`
 - v0.0.1 (2016-10-07)
     - Initial version